gml4gtk/vgjgraph/README.md

 # vgjgraph
-automatic graph layout in java grph editor
+automatic graph layout in java graph editor

 VGJ, Visualizing Graphs with Java, is a tool for graph drawing and automatic graph layout.
 Graphs can be input into VGJ in two ways: